Guide for Authors

 Cancer Letters welcomes submissions of full-length original research papers and Minireviews.
 The act of submitting a manuscript to the journal carries with it the right to publish that paper.
 The main object of the journal is the publication of papers with particular reference to the human species.
 These should appeal to clinicians and research workers alike.
 Original research papers should deal with original research not previously published or being considered for publication elsewhere.
 Minireviews should provide concise overviews of the current research and/or clinical status of the topics under discussion.
 They should discuss published data.
 Minireviews should not present primary unpublished data.
 Cancer Letters does not publish Case Reports.

-All original papers submitted to Cancer Letters will be evaluated by the Journal's Editors.
+All original papers submitted to Cancer Letters will be evaluated by the Journal's Editors and should be between 3000 and 3500 words.

 The Editorial Office has adopted a rating system, in order to establish which manuscripts will be sent out for peer review.
 The rating system allows the Editor to assess the manuscript in terms of the following criteria:* Presentation